Tennessee Aquarium: River Journey

-The River Journey facility is a 130,000 square foot structure having a floor area approximate to that of a twelve-story building.
+The River Journey facility is 130000 sqft, having a floor area approximate to that of a twelve-story building.
 It contains a total of 400000 USgal, and was the largest freshwater aquarium in the world when it opened.
 It is organized around the theme of the Story of the River, following the path of a raindrop from high in the Appalachian Mountains to the Gulf of Mexico.
 Approximately two-thirds of the facility's display follows this theme, with the rest devoted to smaller aquatic exhibits hosting organisms from around the world.

 Major exhibits in River Journey include: